FelipeSchiavini/diversity_store_challenge/README.md

 # ComunikiME Challenge

+This is the implementation of the ComunikiME challenge.
+The project is divided into 3 parts: API, Database and Web.
+The API is responsible for handling the requests and responses of the application, the Database is responsible for storing the data and the Web is responsible for the user interface.

 ![Comuniniki-me](screenshot.png)

 ### API
 The API was developed using Node.js and Express, leveraging the Routing-Controller library.
 This combination allows for simplified and efficient creation of endpoints, facilitating route definition and processing of HTTP requests.

-1. go to folder `cd server`
+1. Go to folder `cd server`
-2. copy the "sample.env" and change it's name to .env
+2. Copy `sample.env` to `.env`
-3. run `npm install`
+3. Run `npm install`
-4. run `npm run dev`
+4. Run `npm run dev`

 ### Database
 The project was developed using Prisma as the Object-Relational Mapping (ORM) tool and SQLite as the database for the development environment.
 This combination provides an efficient and simplified approach to handling data persistence during the development phase.

-the db is available on `server folder`
+The db is available on `server` folder
-1) run `npx prisma studio` (visual editor for the data in your database)
+- run `npm run db:studio` to open a visual editor for the data the database
-2) run `npx prisma db seed` to populate the database with fake data.
-Its will create 2 users.
+- run `npm run db:seed` to populate the database with fake data.
+It creates 2 users:
-- Login: felipe; Senha: felipe123 for role: `admin` user
+- User: `felipe`; Password: `felipe123` with role: `admin`
-- Login: comuniki; Senha: comuniki123 for role: `client` user
+- User: `comuniki`; Password: `comuniki123` with role: `client`

 ### Web
-1. go to folder `cd web`
+1. Go to folder `cd web`
-2. copy the "sample.env" and change it's name to .env
-3. run `npm install`
+2. Run `npm install`
-4. run `npm run dev`
+3. Run `npm run dev`
-5. to login use login and password created by command `npm run seed`
+4. To log in use login and password created by command `npm run seed` (see above)